-Learn how to treat dog wounds on dogs so that you can take proper care of your precious pet should the worst happen.
+Learn how to treat injuries and bites so that you can take proper care of your precious pet should the worst happen.
 A little preparation goes a long way!

 If your puppy or dog gets injured by another dog (and this can happen quite innocently, maybe even during a spirited play session!), it's important to know how to treat his wound/s properly.